JiaqiTu/EE629-Internet-of-Things/README.md

-# EE629 Real-time video streaming based on Flusk
+# EE629 Real-time Video Streaming Based on Flask

 **Description:** In this project, I use a normal Raspberry Pi camera and stream the video to the Web page which implemented by a web server.